 An employee satisfaction survey measures the extent to which employees are satisfied with their employer.
 But how does such an investigation work?
 And why is it important to collect this information?
 In this article you will find the definition of employee satisfaction research, and you will read how this type of research can be used.

-For achieving competitive advantage, high employees satisfaction is a must.
-Not only are satisfied employees more productive but this also provides a further Higher customer satisfaction But how do you make sure employees are satisfied?
-And more importantly, how do employees continue to be satisfied?
-This article describes the most important tips for realising employee satisfaction.
+High employee satisfaction is a must for achieving a competitive edge.
+Not only are satisfied employees more productive, they are also more likely to be satisfied with their work.
+Higher customer satisfaction on.
+But how do you ensure that employees are satisfied?
+And even more important, how do you keep them satisfied?
+This article describes the most important tips for achieving employee satisfaction.

 Read more "7 accessible tips to increase response rate"

 The main objective of Staff Research is often to identify improvement points within the organization.
 But when the results are negative it is tempting for managers to do nothing, or even worse: to pretend that the results are not correct.
-Take no action after Staff Research Often leads to a negative situation than for distributing the questionnaire.
+Take no action after Staff Research often leads to a more negative situation than before the distribution of the questionnaire.

-You want to know how you Staff Research Best to tackle.
+You want to know how to Staff Research the best way to go about it.
 Maybe you want to do it yourself or Outsource.
-In any case, it is important to be critical of the approach.
-The impact of the Staff Research Can be greater than expected, and you must be prepared to translate the results into actions that result.
-This is the only way to get the most out of the results and to see the value of the research staff.
+In any case, it is important to take a critical look at the approach.
+The impact of the Staff Research This is because the results can be larger than expected and you must therefore be prepared to translate the results into actions that matter.
+Only in this way will you get the most out of the results and will employees see the value of the research.

 employee turnover is detrimental to many organisations.
-Only the costs of finding a suitable replacement (recruitment, interviews, administration, etc.) are often higher than a full year salary.
-This is especially true when the original employee had scarce and non-transferable knowledge, competencies, etc. In short: Understanding reasons for departure is important for almost all organizations.
+Just the costs of finding a suitable replacement (recruitment, interviews, administration, etc.) often exceed a full year's salary.
+This is especially true when the original employee had scarce and non-transferable knowledge, competences, etc. In short: Understanding reasons for departure is important for almost all organizations.